yosoykit/yosoykit.github.io/_pages/people.md

 <h2>About Kit</h2>

 In July 2020, I started as an Assistant Professor at UCSD in the Division for Biomedical Informatics, Department of Medicine.
-I am also an Associate Member of the Cancer Control Program at UCSD Moores Cancer Center.
+I am also a Full Member of the Cancer Control Program at UCSD Moores Cancer Center.
 Previous to this, I held a Medical Research Council Rutherford Fellowship at Barts Cancer Institute in London UK, where I began as a postdoc in Prof Trevor Graham’s Evolution and Cancer lab in 2016.
 I was a Gastroenterology Research Fellow in the University of Washington Department of Medicine working with Dr. John Inadomi before moving to the UK.
 I received my PhD in Applied Mathematics from UW in 2015, working with advisor Dr. Georg Luebeck at the Fred Hutchinson Cancer Research Center, and obtained a BS in Mathematics from UCLA in 2010.

 <h3>Contact</h3>